 How 5G will change devices

+Cristiano R. Amon, president of Qualcomm, predicted at CES 2018 that the flagship mobile phones would be introduced as early as this year.
 With more dependable connections, Amon theorized, there may be a reversal in the trend of devices with greater onboard memory to ones with less memory as we move data to cloud storage, which will be much more accessible with 5G.
 This may affect the prices of mobile devices positively, since there will be less need for physical storage.

-AT&T recently announced it will release two Samsung 5G phones in 2019, the second of which will be able to access sub-6GHz spectrum in addition to millimeter wave (mmWave).
+AT&T recently announced it will release two Samsung 5G phones in 2019, the second of which will be able to access the sub-6GHz spectrum in addition to millimeter wave (mmWave).
 The mmWave spectrum offers speeds of up to 1Gbps and ultra-low latency for everyday use, but it has struggled with in-building penetration.
-But the sub-6GHz band should help with that, even if it is a bit slower.
+The sub-6GHz band should help with that, even if it is a bit slower.
 The carrier also announced it will carry a Netgear 5G mobile hotspot.

 Verizon has announced the Moto Z3 with a 5G Mod as the first device for the company's 5G network.
 The company promises you can download an entire movie within seconds.
 This is just the first device, so expect other original equipment manufacturers to make announcements about their own offerings.